-If you’re in the market for a luxury car that carries a sporty style, the Cadillac ATS and BMW 3 Series are probably both on your list of possibilities.
+If you’re shopping for a luxury car with a sporty style, the Cadillac ATS, and BMW 3 Series are probably on your list.
 Each of these vehicles brings plenty to the table with multiple body styles, high-end interiors, and luxury features that are well-appreciated.
 However, each has its own pros and cons, so we’re going to look at the differences between these two powerful vehicles.

 Changes for 2015